 Talmud torah (torah study) is an integral part of the SAJ, an opportunity to learn not only facts and information but for self-discovery and spiritual growth.
-Adult Learning regularly takes many forms at SAJ, from an interactive torah study each and every Saturday in which we seek understanding and meaning from the week’s torah portion to the weekly tish to Pathways to Prayer to Parenting Conversations and Makom Shabbaton Parent and Family Group Learning.
+Adult Learning regularly takes many forms at SAJ, from learning facilitated by lay leaders at the tish on Saturday mornings, to an interactive torah study each and every Saturday in which we seek understanding and meaning from the week’s torah portion to Pathways to Prayer to Parenting Conversations and Makom Shabbaton Parent and Family Group Learning.
 In addition to these regularly scheduled opportunities, we also offer classes, lectures, and workshops including the following:

 Share Your Knowledge and Enthusiasm at a Tish Before Shabbat Services.

 The tish program has been going for more than 20 years.
 We meet at 9:00 AM on Shabbat and receive a presentation on a topic that falls into one of the following categories:

 - An aspect of Jewish civilization (history, literature, the arts, customs, etc.)

 - Any general ethical or social justice issue

 - Yourself (your work, or your passion, something that helps us know you better)